New CFO? Make Reviewing the Control Framework a Priority

 Financial Controls safeguard the organisation’s assets and ensure that Management Information reporting used to make business decisions is correct and valid.
 They form part of our five-part PROTECT model.

 Whether your organisation is publicly listed, privately owned, or has charitable status, a good starting point is to examine the financial control framework closely.
-A risk-based control framework is for more than publicly listed companies with regulatory requirements, such as SOx404.
-It applies to all organisations and is a cost-effective way to manage the risk of error or fraud.
-As a result, such procedures should be fully documented and readily available for all staff as part of your financial working documentation.
+A risk-based control framework is not just for publicly listed companies with regulatory requirements, such as SOx404.
+It’s a cost-effective way to manage the risk of error or fraud.
+The procedures should be thoroughly documented and readily accessible for all staff as part of your working documentation.

 Control Framework – Design AND Operating Effectiveness

-To mitigate the risk of staff failing to follow the financial control procedures, you should consider implementing a testing regime for financial controls.
+To mitigate the risk of staff failing to follow financial control procedures, consider implementing a testing regime for these controls.
 This regime ensures (and assures management) that the financial controls are design-effective and operating-effective.
 Any operational control failure needs mitigation.
-This mitigation could involve further control operator training, change management, and updating control documentation and procedures.
+This mitigation could involve further training for control operators, change management, and updating control documentation and procedures.

 Control Framework – The Worst-Case Scenario?